CS

 5-Year CostCorolla HybridMazda3 G20

-The Corolla Hybrid saves ~$3,076 over 5 years despite costing $3,000 more upfront.
-The fuel savings ($600/yr) and better resale (Toyota hybrid demand) more than compensate.
+The Corolla Hybrid saves roughly $3,150 over five years despite costing $2,120 more up front.
+The fuel saving of about $542 a year and stronger resale on Toyota hybrid demand more than compensate.

 Reliability & Resale

 Both brands have excellent reliability records.
-Toyota edges Mazda slightly in resale. a 5-year-old Corolla retains about 55% vs 50% for the Mazda3.
-That's a ~$1,500 difference on a $33k car.
+Toyota edges Mazda on resale: a five-year-old Corolla retains about 55% of its price against roughly 50% for the Mazda3.
+On these prices that is about $2,670 in the Toyota's favour at trade-in.

 Who Should Buy Which?